 - Nausea or vomiting

 Some patients experience subtle symptoms for months before going to the hospital, while others suffer abrupt and serious complications such as collapsed lungs.
 Upon inspection, physicians have found lung inflammation and vape liquids in the lungs of many patients, leading to a temporary diagnosis of what doctors are calling vaping toxicity.
 So far, seven people have lost their lives to the vaping-related pulmonary illness.
+If you suffered the loss of a loved one, a San Antonio wrongful death attorney can assist you with filing a lawsuit against a vaping product manufacturer.

 Nicotine Addiction, Popcorn Lung and Other Risks